 The King showed Tortoise a magic breadfruit-tree.
-"Every morning, the tree produces breadfruit.
-Harvest only once each day, not twice."
+“Every morning, the tree produces breadfruit, but you may harvest only once each day, no more.”

 Tortoise gathered breadfruit each morning, and his family ate happily.

-When Tortoise came the next morning, there was no tree.
+When Tortoise came back the next morning, there was no more breadfruit, just a thornbush.

 Inspired by: Folk Stories From Southern Nigeria by Elphinstone Dayrell.

 Notes: This is a continuation of Tortoise and the King's Drum.
 Also, in the original story, the tree drops cooked foo-foo; I made it a breadfruit tree, since foo-foo is not a familiar term for some readers.
 The thorn-bush at the end is called "prickly tie-tie palm" and that is where tortoises supposedly live today.